F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 To see an example of Generic HTTP with multiple passphrases, see :ref:`multiple`.

+To see an example of Generic HTTP with proxy settings, see :ref:`proxy`.

 To see an example of the EXPERIMENTAL feature where you can specify fallback IP address(es) for the Generic HTTP consumer, see :ref:`fallback`.

 .. literalinclude:: ../examples/declarations/generic_http.json